-As a result of the snowfall we just experienced, waiting until spring to inspect your attic for problems is almost always a mistake, as winter and all that it brings just exacerbates any issues you may have.
-Although inspecting attics is rarely on homeowners minds, after a large snowfall, there are a lot of good reasons for homeowners to have their attic inspected by a licensed home inspector.
+As a result of the snowfall we just experienced, waiting until spring to inspect your attic for problems is almost always a mistake, as winter and all that brings exacerbates any issues you may have.
+Although inspecting attics is rarely on homeowners’ minds, after a large snowfall, there are a lot of good reasons for homeowners to have their attic inspected by a licensed home inspector

-In most homes the attic is a dark and dusty place where items become stored or becomes a dumping ground.
-The attic is one of the most important parts of a home and in most cases the attic is ignored.
+In most homes, the attic is a dark and dusty place where items become stored or become a dumping ground.
+The attic is one of the most important parts of a home and in most cases, the attic is ignored.
 Attics are supposed to ventilate a home properly as well as help insulate the livable space of a home.

 Water damage, leaks, seepages, cracks, and mold are among the most common attic problems.
 If these issues are not addressed quickly, the damage can rapidly spread to the rest of the house.
 Regular attic inspections will, in most cases, allow you to spot problems early on and attain the appropriate repairs before the costs become astronomical and you are looking at a wide scale project.

 - Gaps & Opening